carbonext-tech/api-b2b-docs/docs/main-concepts/balance.md

 The request in this page refers to customer balance.

-This is a sum of all invoices (which generate carbon credits) and orders (which generate debt), alongside with detailed information of open invoices (debit) and non billed orders to the customer.
+The balance is the difference between paid invoices, which generate credits, and all non-cancelled orders created for the customer, alongside with detailed information for future debt, which are the non-billed orders.

 ## Balance [GET]